Austin Dog Bite Lawyer

 Texas Statute of Limitations

-Dog Bite accidents in Austin frequently occur along major corridors including I-35, US-183 (Research Blvd), MoPac Expressway (Loop 1), US-290 East.
+Dog Bite cases in Austin frequently arise along major corridors including I-35, US-183 (Research Blvd), MoPac Expressway (Loop 1), US-290 East.
 Austin has a population of over 1 million residents, making it the fourth largest city in Texas

-High-risk accident areas in Austin include I-35 corridor through downtown Austin, US-183 and MoPac interchange, Ben White Blvd (TX-71) and S Lamar Blvd intersection, N Lamar Blvd and US-183 intersection, FM 2222 (Bull Creek Road) through the hills.
-If you have been injured in a dog bite accident near any of these locations, our attorneys can help.
+High-risk areas in Austin include I-35 corridor through downtown Austin, US-183 and MoPac interchange, Ben White Blvd (TX-71) and S Lamar Blvd intersection, N Lamar Blvd and US-183 intersection, FM 2222 (Bull Creek Road) through the hills.
+If you have been injured near any of these locations, our attorneys can help.

 - Austin is one of the fastest-growing major cities in the U.S., adding tens of thousands of new residents each year